You can find interviews here:

 I completed my doctorate on the Empowerment of Indigenous women through writing in 2004.
 That’s the short version.
 The long version is that this was a massive challenge in life, done with three beautiful and active children patiently tagging along on field trips and growing up fast and crawling all over me whilst I typed it up.
 On top of that their Dad was studying for his PhD as well.

-Magic Fish Dreaming was successfully kickstarter funded and will be out later this year.
+Magic Fish Dreaming was successfully kickstarter funded in 2016 and published in October of that year.

 In 2012 I was awarded an Australia Day senior cultural medal for services to community based on my writing and contributions to ABC Open from the Cassowary Coastal Council and was thrice nominated for a regional service award for Queensland.
 Thanks to whoever nominated me for these awards, it’s not often you find people who truly appreciate your efforts, but the Cassowary Coast artists and writers made me feel that way and I will always remember them.

-I am now tutoring creative writing students at, QUT (Queensland University of Technology.) and the University of Queensland.
+I am currently tutoring creative writing students at, QUT (Queensland University of Technology.)

 I am a regular photographic contributor to Nineteen Months.